Citrix SSO for iOS and Citrix Secure Access for macOS

 To improve the experience, adding an OTP prompts the user to create a VPN profile automatically.
 Users can take advantage of this VPN profile to connect to the VPN directly from their iOS devices.

-Citrix SSO app can be used to scan the QR code while registering for Native OTP support.
-Citrix Gateway Push notification functionality is available only to the Citrix SSO app users.
+The Citrix SSO app for iOS or the Citrix Secure Access agent for macOS can be used to scan the QR code while registering for native OTP support.
+Citrix Gateway Push notification functionality is available only to the Citrix SSO for iOS and Citrix Secure Access for macOS users.

 - Push notification: Citrix Gateway sends push notification on your registered mobile device for a simplified two-factor authentication experience.
-Instead of opening the Citrix SSO app to type in the second factor OTP on the Citrix ADC logon page, you can validate your identity by providing your Device PIN/Touch ID/ Face ID for the registered device.
+Instead of opening the Citrix SSO for iOS app or Citrix Secure Access agent for macOS to type in the second factor OTP on the Citrix ADC logon page, you can validate your identity by providing your Device PIN/Touch ID/ Face ID for the registered device.

-Once you register your device for Push notification, you can also use the device for Native OTP support using the Citrix SSO app.
+Once you register your device for Push notification, you can also use the device for native OTP support using the Citrix SSO app for iOS or the Citrix Secure Agent for macOS.
 Registration for Push Notifications is transparent to the user.
 When users register TOTP, the device is also registered for Push Notifications if Citrix ADC supports it.